imamousenotacat/re-browser-use/README.md

 <h1 align="center">Enable AI to control your browser 🤖</h1>

+A patched, drop-in replacement for browser use, capable of defeating Cloudflare's verification

 This little project was created because I was fed up with getting blocked by Cloudflare's verification and I wanted to do things like this with Browser Use:

 ```bash